google/santa/docs/development/sync-protocol.md

 If a clean sync was not requested by either the client or the sync service, then the sync service should only send new rules seen since the last time the client synced.

-Santa applies rules idempoently and is designed to receive rules multiple times without issue.
+Santa applies rules idempotently and is designed to receive rules multiple times without issue.

 #### `ruledownload` Request